puristajs/purista/doc_src/handbook/3_error-handling.md

 const result = db.findOne(id)

 if (!result) {
-  throw new HandledError(ErrorCode.NotFound, 'entity not found') }
+  throw new HandledError(StatusCode.NotFound, 'entity not found') }

 ```